FabianGosebrink/ASPNET-AngularJS-Components/readme.md

-# ASP.NET AngularJS Demo with Component based design & Lazy Loading  runnable on every Platform (Cross Platform)
+# ASP.NET AngularJS Demo with Component based design

 This repository offers you a demo application implemented with AngularJS (Component based design) and an endpoint using ASP.NET WebAPI.